GENI-NSF/geni-tools/README.txt

  credentials using this script.

 Optional: Create a directory containing all known and trusted (federated) clearinghouse and certificate authority certificates (see below for an explanation).

 2. Start the clearinghouse server:

  $ src/gch.py -r <ca-cert.pem or trusted_chs_and_cas_dir/> \
    	      -c ch-cert.pem -k ch-key.pem -u alice-cert.pem

- Note the requirement to supply (-u arg) a user credential (test CH artifact).
-If the trusted certificates directory doesn't include the CH cert for a user contacting this CH, then we default to issuing Slice credentials in the name of this user.
+ Note the requirement to supply (-u arg) a user credential (a test CH artifact).
+If the trusted certificates directory doesn't include the CH cert for the user contacting this CH, then we default to issuing Slice credentials in the name of this command-line user.
 A testing artifact.

  The -r argument could be a file with the GCF CA certificate.
 However to support federation, it should be a directory with all trusted / federated CH and CA certificates or certificate chains (PEM format).

  Optional arguments include -H to specify a full hostname, -p to listen on a port other than 8000, and --debug for debugging output.

- See geni/ch.py constants to change the known Aggregates, slice URNs, etc. EG by addding other known federated aggregates, a single gch instance can point a client at multiple gam instances.
-And (if configured), at GENI AM API compliant Aggregate Managers from other control frameworks.
+ See geni/ch.py constants to change the known Aggregates, slice URNs, etc. EG by adding other known federated aggregates, a single gch instance can point a client at multiple GENI AM API compliant Aggregate Managers from whatever control framework.

 3. Start the aggregate manager server:

  $ src/gam.py -r <ca-cert.pem or trusted_chs_and_cas_dir/> \
    	      -c am-cert.pem -k am-key.pem

  NOTE: The -r ca-cert.pem is a file name with the AMs' CA cert, or better still, a directory with all trusted CH and CA certs.
  This is the 1 or many certs that should be trusted to sign slice credentials, or listResources requests.
 IE to federate, put the CA (and maybe CH) certs from all federates into a directory.

  Optional arguments include -H to specify a full hostname, -p to listen on a port other than 8001, and --debug for debugging output.